 Renewing Your Request for Future Terms

 Approved accommodations are only approved until the end of the Housing Agreement period in which they were requested.
-For example, an approved accommodation request for Fall 2022/Spring 2023 is approved for the Fall 2022 and Spring 2023 academic terms only.
+For example, an approved accommodation request for Fall 2023/Spring 2024 is approved for the Fall 2023 and Spring 2024 academic terms only.
 A Request for ADA/Accommodations must be submitted for each future academic year for consideration and approval.

 If the accommodation requested for a future term is the same as that approved for a previous term and the documentation provided for is less than three years old, new documentation is not required.
 The documentation already on file with Residential Living & Learning will be used for the accommodation request.

 If a student’s accommodation needs have changed from the previously approved accommodation or the documentation on file is more than three years old, the student will be required to submit updated documentation.